Skip to content

 Is it secure?

 Yes.
 The tunnel URL uses HTTPS with a valid TLS certificate.
-Only people who have the URL can access it — the subdomain is random and not discoverable.
+Only people who have the URL can access it, and the subdomain is random and not discoverable.
 When you stop the tunnel, access stops immediately.

 FAQ

 Will it slow down my app?
 Barely.
 Localport adds a few milliseconds of latency.
 For development and demos, you won't notice.
 Does my computer need to stay on?
 Yes.
 The tunnel is active as long as the CLI is running.
 Close your terminal or shut down your computer, and the tunnel closes.
 Can I use a custom URL?
-On the Pro plan, you can reserve a subdomain so your URL stays the same between sessions.
-Try it free →
+On any plan, you can reserve a subdomain so your URL stays the same between sessions.
+Start your free trial →